cbears/EasyCrypt/README.md

 EasyCrypt; A python tool for encrypting files

 EasyCrypt is meant to be an easy way of encrypting and decrypting files, while providing secure and robust crypto.
+It's also meant to be simple enough that even if you don't know python, it should be clear what is happening by looking at the source code.

 When encrypting/decrypting your password is hashed with a 300,000 round PBKDF2 derivative.
 The hash function is SHA256, and the resultant hash along with a